I am not criminal, political reason behind delay in nod for Singapore visit: Kejriwal | Politics

 - India

-Miffed over the pending clearance from the Centre for the visit, Kejriwal had on Sunday wrote to Prime Minister Narendra Modi, saying he has been waiting for permission for over a month.
+Miffed over the pending clearance, the chief minister had written to Prime Minister Narendra Modi on Sunday, saying he has been waiting for the permission for over a month.

+Kejriwal said he was specially invited to the World Cities Summit in Singapore by the government of that country, where he will present the 'Delhi Model' before world leaders and bring glory to India.

+A file for Kejriwal's Singapore visit was sent by the Delhi government to the LG office on June 7.
+The summit will take place in the first week of August.

+High Commissioner of Singapore Simon Wong had June invited Kejriwal to World Cities Summit.
+The Delhi chief minister has been asked to attend a program on the first day.

-The chief minister said he usually does not go on foreign visits but intended to go to the Singapore summit as it concerned the progress of the country.
+The chief minister said he usually does not go on foreign visits but intended to go to the Singapore summit as it concerns the progress of the country.

+Kejriwal said the 'Delhi Model' enabled ''remarkable progress'' in all the sectors of governance and made a ''significant change'' in the lives of the people of the city.

+''All the leaders of the world would get to know about the Delhi Model which would have made the country proud.
+The Delhi Model has already been praised all over the world,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)